Skip to content

 6. Documentation Isn’t Optional

 AI coding assistants rely on clear, accessible documentation to understand your codebase, structure, and ancillary information.
-Without this, their effectiveness diminishes.
-While this may feel like added work, it drives better organization and long-term project maintainability.
+Without this, their effectiveness drops.
+While this may feel like added work, it drives better organisation and long-term project maintainability.

 7. They Don’t Enforce Best Practices